 BAN KHUN MAE RESTAURANT

 Found a highly-rated Thai food restaurant along our shopping route at Siam.
 We’ve always thought that an authentic Thai food experience can only be found by the streets, but Ban Khun Mae proved us wrong.

 Arrived at noon and the restaurant is already filled with locals and tourists with minimal chatter as everyone were concentrating on eating.
 It is of an affordable price range despite its nicely decorated restaurant setting with good service.
 The menu included many photos of the recommended dishes, which made us so tempted to order everything.
 And we did over-ordered for two to share.
-Reccomend you to try the pandan chicken and green curry.
+Do try the pandan chicken and green curry!